jeffbski/redux-logic/docs/api.md

 });

-const logicMiddleware = createLogicMiddleware( arrLogic, // array of logic items deps   // optional injected deps/config, supplied to logic );
+const logicMiddleware = createLogicMiddleware( arrLogic, // array of logic items, no duplicate refs to same logic deps   // optional injected deps/config, supplied to logic );

-// dynamically add logic later at runtime, keeping logic state logicMiddleware.addLogic(arrNewLogic);
+// dynamically add logic later at runtime, keeping logic state
+// new logic should be unique and not refs to previous logic logicMiddleware.addLogic(arrNewLogic);

 // replacing logic, logic state is reset but in-flight logic
-// should still complete properly logicMiddleware.replaceLogic(arrReplacementLogic);
+// should still complete properly
+// If arrReplacementLogic should be unique logicMiddleware.replaceLogic(arrReplacementLogic);

 // for server-side use, runs optional fn and returns promise